latchbio/latch/docs/source/basics/parameter_types.md

 ## Supported Types

-Below is an exhaustive list of supported workflow parameter types currently shipped with the SDK, and how they will translate to the workflow GUI once the workflow is registered.
+Below is an exhaustive list of workflow and task parameter types currently supported by the SDK, and how they translate to the workflow UI once the workflow is registered:

 ### Integers